schmouk/PyRandLib/README.md

 as stated in the evaluation  done  by  Pierre L'Ecuyer  and  Richard Simard while offering very low computation times.

-The implementation of  **LFibRand78** is based on a Lagged Fibonacci gener- ator (LFib) which uses the recurrence:
+The implementation of   **LFibRand78**  is  based  on  a  Lagged  Fibonacci generator (LFib) which uses the recurrence:

     x(i) = ( x(i-5) + x(i-17) ) mod 2^64